jewelsjacobs/jewelsjacobs.github.io/source/embed-video/index.markdown

        Place embedded YouTube Code after this line
     {% endcoderay %}

-**One tricky thing to note abut jade:**

-The jade tag heirchy is based on indentation.
+<i class="icon-exclamation-sign bg_red_icon" markdown="0"> </i> **The jade tag heirchy is based on
+indentation.
 You have to make sure your newly pasted code is indented in the right place.

-**IT MUST BE 6 SPACES FROM THE LEFT EDGE OF THE DOCUMENT.**
+IT MUST BE 6 SPACES FROM THE LEFT EDGE OF THE DOCUMENT.**

-Otherwise the express web server will complain.
+***Otherwise the express web server will complain.***

 It should look like this: